 Allow a few days for the cutting to dry before you plant it.
 Similar to Frangipani cuttings, Epiphyllum cuttings need to callus over where they have been

-cut before planting to reduce the risk of introduced disease.
+cut before planting to reduce the risk of introduced disease and rotting.

 After a few days have passed, and the raw edges of your cutting have callused over, press the ‘V’ end of your cutting into some potting mix in a 4 inch